parkermac/LO/driver/README.md

 This is for running all the post-processing jobs.
 It is mainly aimed at the daily forecast.
 It checks to see that all expected history files are in place before beginning.

 It is designed to work with a forecast that shows up as three separate days, the current standard.
 ---

+#### `driver_post2.py`

+This is for running more post-processing jobs.
+It is mainly aimed at the daily forecast.
+It checks to see that all expected history files are in place before beginning.

+This was created to have a different lineup of jobs, aimed at the nested forecast for Willapa Bay and Grays Harbor.
+Otherwise identical to `driver_post1.py`.

+---